BREEAM

-BREEAM (Building Research Establishment Environmental Assessment Method), first published by the Building Research Establishment (BRE) in 1990, is the world's longest established method of assessing, rating, and certifying the sustainability of buildings.
-More than 550,000 buildings have been 'BREEAM-certified' and over two million are registered for certification in more than 50 countries worldwide.
+The Building Research Establishment Environmental Assessment Method (BREEAM), first published by the Building Research Establishment in 1990, is touted as the world's longest established method of identifying the sustainability of buildings.
+Around 550,000 buildings have been "BREEAM-certified".
+Additionally, two million homes have registered for certification globally.
 BREEAM also has a tool which focuses on neighbourhood development.

 Purpose

 BREEAM is an assessment undertaken by independent licensed assessors using scientifically-based sustainability metrics and indices which cover a range of environmental issues.
 Its categories evaluate energy and water use, health and wellbeing, pollution, transport, materials, waste, ecology and management processes.
-Buildings are rated and certified on a scale of 'Pass', 'Good', 'Very Good', 'Excellent' and 'Outstanding'.
+Buildings are rated and certified on a scale of "Pass", "Good", "Very Good", "Excellent" and "Outstanding".

-It works to raise awareness amongst owners, occupiers and designers of the benefits of taking a sustainable approach, providing a framework to help them to successfully adopt sustainable solutions in a cost-effective manner, and provides market recognition of their achievements.
-It aims to reduce the negative effects of construction and development on the environment.
+It was created to educate home owners and designers of benefits involved in taking its approach, which has a long term focus, and to let these parties make further decisions along the same line.
+A major focus of the method is on sustainability: It aims to reduce the negative effects of construction and development on the environment.